openweb-nl/bloomreach-experience-manager-helm-chart/README.md

 ```bash
 ./setup-mysql.sh <envName>
 ```
-which setups the bloomreach application using deployment name specified in the environments files. or you could override the deployment name using the following command:
+which sets up the bloomreach application using the deployment name specified in the environments files, or you could override the deployment name using the following command:
 ```bash
 ./setup-mysql.sh <envName> <deploymentName>